Frequently Asked Questions

 OvoControl P is a specially formulated bait that interferes with the hatchability of eggs from pigeons.
 OvoControl contains nicarbazin, an active ingredient originally developed to prevent an enteric disease in chickens.
-Registered by EPA, OvoControl is approved for use in pigeons, geese and ducks.
+Registered by EPA, OvoControl is currently approved for use in pigeons.

 2. How does OvoControl P work and how does it affect hatchability?

 Recently published research has shown that the active ingredient inhibits the ZP3 sperm receptor sites on the vitelline membrane to prevent the fertilization of eggs.
 Sperm are effectively prevented from fertilizing the egg and therefore no embryo is ever formed.